All You Want

-"All You Want" is a song by English singer-songwriter Dido, released as the fourth and final single from her debut album, No Angel (1999).
+"All You Want" is a song recorded by English singer-songwriter Dido for her debut studio album No Angel (1999).
 The single was released as an exclusive 3-inch mini-disc in the UK, making it ineligible to chart.
 The track was used at the end of the penultimate episode of the first series of Sky One's Mile High.